Back to blog

 Lead with the problem, not the product

-The single most effective pattern in SaaS cold email is naming a specific, painful problem that the recipient recognizes instantly.
+The single most effective pattern in SaaS cold email is naming a specific, painful problem the recipient recognizes instantly.
 Not your feature set.
 Not your value proposition.
 The problem.

 Weak opener: “We help SaaS companies automate their outbound sales process.”